Yoann Gourcuff

 Yoann Miguel Gourcuff (born 11 July 1986) is a French former professional footballer who played mainly as an attacking midfielder.
-He could also be utilized as a withdrawn striker, and was described as a "playmaker of real quality" who "is an accomplished passer of the ball".
-Gourcuff was described by former France international player David Ginola as the best French player of his generation.
-His talent, elegant playing style, tenacity on the pitch, technical skills and precocious ability have drawn comparisons to French legend Zinedine Zidane.
+He could also be utilized as a withdrawn striker; he was described as a "playmaker of real quality", "an accomplished passer of the ball".
+He was widely characterized as one of the most promising French youth talents of his generation.
+His talent, playing style, tenacity on the pitch, technical skills, as well as precocious ability drew comparisons to Zinedine Zidane.

 Yoann Gourcuff is the son of Christian Gourcuff.
 In 2001, he followed in his father's footsteps and joined Rennes.
-After progressing through the youth ranks and making the senior team, Gourcuff quickly became a fan favorite among supporters and his individual achievements soon led to interest from clubs abroad, which resulted in a move to Italian club AC Milan. he achieved many club honours despite not being able to break into the starting eleven, which resulted in the player being sent on loan to Ligue 1 club Bordeaux in his home country of France.
-Following a successful season, in which Bordeaux captured the league and league cup double and Gourcuff attained several individuals honours, he signed with the club permanently.
-Gourcuff is a former winner of the UNFP Ligue 1 Player of the Year award and, in December 2009, was named the French Player of the Year for the 2009 calendar year.
+After progressing through the youth ranks and making the senior team, Gourcuff quickly became a fan favorite among supporters and his individual achievements soon led to interest from clubs abroad, which resulted in a move to Italian club AC Milan.
+He achieved many club honours despite not being able to break into the starting eleven, which resulted in the player being sent on loan to Ligue 1 club Bordeaux.
+Following a successful season, in which Bordeaux captured the league and league cup double and Gourcuff attained several individual honours, he signed with the club permanently.
+Gourcuff was named Ligue 1 Player of the Year 2008–09 and the French Player of the Year for the 2009 calendar year.

 In August 2010, he joined Olympique Lyonnais on a five-year contract.
-In September 2015, he returned to his former club Rennes, where would he play for three seasons before signing for Dijon, the final club of his career.
+His five years at Lyon were characterized by persistent injury problems.
+He returned to his former club Rennes in 2015, where would he play for three seasons before signing for Dijon, the final club of his career.
 Having terminated his contract in January 2019, Gourcuff's retirement was confirmed by his father in October 2020.

-Gourcuff is a French international.
+Gourcuff was a French international, winning 31 caps.
 Prior to playing at senior level, he played on the under-19 team that won the 2005 UEFA European Under-19 Championship.
 Gourcuff made his senior national team debut in August 2008.
 He scored his first international goal two months later against Romania.
 Gourcuff made his first major tournament appearance for France at the 2010 FIFA World Cup.
 After joining the national team, he was inserted into the playmaker role, a position that was vacated and never filled following the retirement of Zidane in 2006.